YaoLab-Bioinfo/LIRBase/Tutorial.md

 >&emsp;&emsp;By aligning small RNA sequencing data to **LIRBase**, we can obtain the small RNA read count for each LIR in a genome.
 With multiple biological samples/tissues, we can perform **differential expression analysis of long inverted repeats** between different biological samples/tissues (**Figure 16**).
 The R package **DESeq2** ([http://www.bioconductor.org/packages/release/bioc/html/DESeq2.html](http://www.bioconductor.org/packages/release/bioc/html/DESeq2.html)) was utilized to perform differential expression analysis.
 A read count matrix and a sample information table are required as input data for the differential expression analysis. **The sample names in the count matrix and the sample names in the information table must be in the same order**.
 Check the example data provided by **LIRBase** for the format of a sample information table.

 <div align=center><img src="Fig16.png" width="100%" height="100%" align=center /></div>
 <div align=center><font color=blue size=5>Figure 16.
-The <b>DESeq</b> menu of LIRBase to perform differential expression analysis of LIRs/sRNAs.</font></div>
+The <b>DESeq</b> submenu under the Expression menu of LIRBase to perform differential expression analysis of LIRs/sRNAs.</font></div>

 >&emsp;&emsp;The results of **DESeq2** can be downloaded as a plain text file or can be viewed in a data table (**Figure 16**).
 In addition, the MA-plot and the volcano plot showing the identified differentially expressed LIRs/sRNAs are also generated.
-A heatmap displaying the sample-to-sample distances can be viewed by clicking the button at the bottom of the sidebar panel under the **DESeq** menu.
+A heatmap displaying the sample-to-sample distances can be viewed by clicking the button at the bottom of the sidebar panel under the **DESeq** submenu.

 ## **8. Predict mRNA targets of small RNAs encoded by a LIR** <a name="tp8"></a>